ashok2216-A/Fruits_-_Vegetable_Recognition/README.md

 ## **Don't Run in Low-end Graphics card**

-## If you don’t have a graphic card, then all the programs you run will cause your processor to overheat, potentially damaging it.
+## If you don’t have a required graphic card, then all the programs you run will cause your processor to overheat, potentially damaging it.
 Moreover, you can’t expect to run multiple tasks without a graphics card.
 Not, having a graphics card can also cause adverse effects on other hardware components like motherboard etc.

 ## Causes